 I realized with some embarrassment that my friends were all staring at me from across the table, their burgers hovering awkwardly beneath their gaping mouths.
 Their eyes were full of concern and bewilderment.

 “You know,” said Eric, “I’m not sure you know how to have a good time.”

 “You’re looking kind of pale,” Ryan chimed in.
 “Are you sure you’re alright?”

 “Sorry,” I sighed.
 “Just pretend I didn’t say that.
 Memories, you know.”

 They all nodded slowly, their eyes betraying a lack of understanding.

 I reached the end of the hall and fished the ring of keys from my pocket.
-As long as that door remained shut, I could have no peace.
-If it was allowed to keep its secrets, then they would haunt me forever.
+As long as that door remained shut, I’d have no peace.
+If it was allowed to keep its secrets, then they’d haunt me forever.
 The only way to break the spell, I thought, was to open that door and release whatever lay coiled inside.

 The lock clicked, the knob turned, the hinges reluctantly moved.
 Had I been expecting something?
 A rush of wind, a sound of panicked discovery?
 There was nothing.
-It was all as I had remembered it: the king-sized bed was unmade, the sheets tangled unceremoniously atop the matress; the dresser was covered with dust and tiny sparkling shards, pieces of the shattered mirror above.
-Towards this item I was drawn.
-I examined my reflection in the jagged remains of the mirror, observed the emptiness of the bedroom behind me, and then, compelled by a cold invisible force, my face cracked against the broken glass.
+It was all as I remembered: the king-sized bed was unmade, the sheets were tangled unceremoniously atop the mattress, the dresser was covered with dust and tiny sparkling shards, pieces of the shattered mirror above.
+Toward this item I was drawn.
+I examined my reflection in the jagged remains of the mirror, observed the emptiness of the bedroom behind me.
+Then, compelled by a cold, invisible force, my face cracked against the broken glass.